Whose Art? Our Art!

 13 & 14 October; Fringe 12, 13 & 15 October

-Having taken place in Liverpool, a city renowned for its radicalism and creativity, at the time of the Liverpool Biennial, this year’s Conference programme focused on arts activism – how it has changed not only society’s response to art, but also how it has irrevocably altered the way in which the arts world now engages with society at large.
+Having taken place in Liverpool, a city renowned for its radicalism and creativity, at the time of the Liverpool Biennial, the 2016 Conference programme focused on arts activism – how it has changed not only society’s response to art, but also how it has irrevocably altered the way in which the arts world now engages with society at large.

 Conference considered the exciting methods of engagement that have developed from the early days of activism, examples of how intervention achieves its aims and the ways in which the arts can create value in contemporary society.
 It examined how the arts can effectively engage with schools and asked if the curricula, or styles of interaction needed to change.
 A discussion about how best to provide sustainable careers for artists brought the two days of interaction and conversation to a close.